 Part of the reason for the increase in food sensitivities may be contributed to the larger number of processed foods people consume today.
 In addition, many types of processed foods lack the nutrients the body needs for energy production and what little the body does get, is often used by the immune system to repair the damage and heal.
-As such, the body is not able to digest processed foods as effectively and efficiency.
-This can lead to a loss in energy, as well as other gastro-intestinal problems.
+As such, the body is not able to digest processed foods as effectively and efficiently.
+This can lead to a loss of energy, as well as other gastrointestinal problems.

 Symptoms of Food Sensitivities

 There are several signs you might have a food sensitivity including: